bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 # You thought you knew Generics?
 Welcome to Rust

 Rust definitely raises the conceptual bar with it's Generics and type system.
-To understand why, it's important to understand the difference between monomorphism and *runtime*[[1]](?#1)) polymorphism (to clarify, my usage of polymophism is specifically in regards to dynamic runtime polymorphism, see comment below).
+To understand why, it's important to understand the difference between monomorphism and *runtime*[[1]](?#1) polymorphism (to clarify, my usage of polymorphism is specifically in regards to dynamic runtime polymorphism, see comment below).
 Object Oriented languages all support polymorphic functions.
 In C++ this (runtime polymorphism) is opt-in with the `virtual` keyword, and in Java it's opt-out with the `final` keyword.
 Rust also supports *runtime* polymorphism with [Trait Objects](https://doc.rust-lang.org/book/first-edition/trait-objects.html), to use it you must cast a reference to a to a trait object, for example:

 ```rust
 let obj = Object::new();